 People attending were divided into groups of about 8, each group to consider where things stand and what can be done to bring about major change.
-A diagram helped to guide discussion: the food chain lies in the centre, surrounding by five ‘domains’ or ‘spheres’ that affect and are affected by the food chain – environment, society, economy, politics and health (Fig. 1).
+A diagram, designed by the Centre for Food Policy, City University , helped to guide discussion: the food chain lies in the centre, surrounding by five ‘domains’ or ‘spheres’ that affect and are affected by the food chain – environment, society, economy, politics and health (Fig. 1).
 Each person indicated their expertise by placing paper dots on the diagram.
 The domains were all well covered.

 The Food Chain and its five spheres

-The central sphere in the diagram is the Food Chain itself .
-Nourish’s five surrounding ‘spheres of sustainability’ go farther than the widely used three (environment, economics and society) or four (those plus politics) to include health.
-Each sphere consisted of 6 or 7 essential topics [listed at 3].
+The Food Chain in the centre is made up of of 8 topics .
+The five surrounding ‘spheres of sustainability’ go farther than the widely used three (environment, economics and society) or four (those plus politics) to include health.
+Each sphere consisted of 6 essential topics [listed at 3].

-Fig. 1.
-Nourish Scotland’s food chain diagram (top left) reinterpreted to show main activity in the Living Field project: the bigger the letters, the greater the activity in the Living Field.
+Fig. 1 Food chain diagram (top left) used at the Nourish Conference reinterpreted to show main activity in the Living Field project: the bigger the letters, the greater the activity in the Living Field.
 Full list of topics at .

+The food chain diagram was created by the Center for Food Policy, City University , used with thanks.

-The Nourish diagram is shown upper left in Fig. 1, but to look more closely at our activities, the spheres are reproduced as boxes drawn in the same colours as in the original.
+The diagram is shown upper left in Fig. 1, but to examine our activities more closely, the spheres are reproduced as boxes drawn in the same colours as in the original.
 Each box lists those sub-topics that the Living Field has been active in over the past 15 or more years.
 We have a strong base in many topics of the Food Chain from production to eating, but have done little in processing, retail and waste.